matchilling/com.matchilling.www/src/pages/article/2017-11-27-introduction-to-logic-programming-with-prolog/index.md

 ---
 date        : 2017-11-27T02:57:06.422Z
 hn_id       : 15850874
 path        : /introduction-to-logic-programming-with-prolog/
-tags  : Programming Language Paradigms, Prolog, Logic Programming title : Introduction to logic programming with Prolog
+tags        : Programming Language Paradigms, Prolog, Logic Programming title       : Introduction to logic programming with Prolog description : 'In this post, I am going to provide a short introduction to the language and its essential features.
+After reading the post, you should be able to write simple programs in Prolog and understand the language's underlying primary principles.'
 ---

 ![The Great Wave off Kanagawa by Katsushika Hokusai](./the_great_wave_by_hokusai.jpg 'The Great Wave off Kanagawa by Katsushika Hokusai')